Central Limit Theorem for the volume of the zero set of Kostlan-Shub-Smale random polynomial systems: Proof of Theorem

-\subsection{Diagonal term}
+\subsubsection{Diagonal term}

-In this subsection we prove that the integral in the r.h.s. of \eqref{tailvariance} restricted to the diagonal region $\{(s,t):\,\dist(s,t)< a/\sqrt{d}\}$ tends to $0$ as $Q\to\infty$ uniformly in $d$, $a<2$ is fixed.
-That is, we consider
+It remains to prove that the integral in the r.h.s. of \eqref{tailvariance} restricted to the diagonal region $\{(s,t):\,\dist(s,t)< a/\sqrt{d}\}$ tends to $0$ as $Q\to\infty$ uniformly in $d$, $a<2$ is fixed.
+This is the difficult part, we use an indirect argument.